-- 7.11 Paragraph 6.23 makes it clear that 'It is not intended that density requirements should be too prescriptive as it is often a difficult balance between maximising the use of land and reflecting surrounding built character and the amenity of neighbouring residents.
-This is therefore best assessed through individual planning proposals through the development management process' - 7.12 The NPPF states that 'To boost significantly the supply of housing, local planning authorities should, (amongst other matters) set out their own approach to housing density.
-Although this scheme represents a low density development, the proposed density 25.8 dph could be considered to be an appropriate density given the context of the site on the edge of the Emsworth settlement, local market signals and site constraints such as the gas main, proximity to the A27, and drainage requirements.
+7.11 Paragraph 6.23 makes it clear that 'It is not intended that density requirements should be

+7.12 The NPPF states that 'To boost significantly the supply of housing, local planning authorities should, (amongst other matters) set out their own approach to housing density.
+Although this scheme represents a low density development, the proposed density 23.6 dph is considered to be an appropriate density given the context of the site on the edge of the Emsworth settlement and site constraints such as the gas main, proximity to the A27, and drainage requirements.